smart-classic/smart_docs/guide/tutorials/smart_rest.md

 authentication "dance".

-# Change Your App's OAuth Consumer Secret in Production (Important!)
+## Important: Change Your Consumer Secret in Production!

 Each SMART container your app runs against must first "install" your app by inserting your app's manifest into it's database.
 This data includes your app's